vercel-labs/slacker/README.md

 ## Deploy Your Own

-You can also deploy your own version of this bot using Zeplo, Vercel, and Upstash.
+You can also deploy your own version of this bot using Vercel, Upstash, and Zeplo.
+Note that while this is in early-access, some of these processes might change.

 > Prefer a video tutorial instead?
 Watch this [Loom video](https://www.loom.com/share/3af38a0a203c4c6eb1cce9d3552df664).